The rove beetle is a beneficial insect.

 Rove beetle larvae are off-white or beige with dark heads and resemble adults though wingless.

-Some rove beetles react to threats by tipping their abdomens up, like scorpions do, but they can’t sting, though some can bite.
+Some rove beetles react to threats by tipping their abdomens up as scorpions do, but they can’t sting, though some can bite.
 They have modified mouthparts for chewing and long sharp mandibles that close sideways in front of the head.

 Rove beetles are nocturnal feeders and scavengers.
 They feed in slightly moist places below ground or in soil litter.
 They are most active during warm weather.
 They overwinter as larvae, pupae, or adults.